-What is a rental application?
+What is a Standard Rental Application?

 - You will pay your rent on time

-- You’re a courteous neighbor
+- You’re a courteous neighbour

 - You will respect their property and leave it in good condition